-Stage of Interview 1000 Objectives

-interes and Specifications department.
-1096 Bennous in a spectrum of

-Stage (1): Several authorities in five organisations were interviewed.
-To get more specific information about the role of each organisation

-1 The Ministry of Inductry in respect of exporting.

-1. The Ministry of Industry and Trade (2) To acquire more inform-

-2. The Ministry of Finance (2) ation about the types of

-export policies and assis

-3. The Central Bank of Jordan tances that are offered b

-4. The Chamber of Industry each organisation.

-5. The Trade Corporation Centre

-To identify the main aspect of the government export procedures and

-regulations.

-To get the point of view

--

-export barriers, and any

-export level.

-Stage (2): Conduct free discussion To acquire their point of

-with five executives of view in respect of the

-manufacturing firms. export services and assi stances that are offere

-by each organisation.

-(2) To find out the major

-hindrances that might be

-encountered by exporters

-& potential exporters.

-(3) To obtain their point of

-view in respect of the

-policies and regulations.

-The second s and the second
+e of Interview 19.19.282 Objectives Several authorities in five organisations were interviewed.
+(1) To get more specific information about the role of each organisation Ministry of Industry in respect of exporting.
+Trade Ministry of Finance (2) To acquire more inform- ation about the types of Customs Central Bank of Jordan export policies and assistances that are offered b Chamber of Industry Trade Corporation Centre each organisation.
+(3) To identify the main aspect of the government export procedures and regulations.
+(4) To get the point of view respect of the export situation in Jordan. export barriers, and any suggestions to improve th export level.
+Conduct free discussion with five executives of (1) To acquire their point of view in respect of the manufacturing firms. stances that are offer by each organisation.
+(0) (ing convertigh and in (2) hindrances that might be encountered by exporters & potential exporters.
+(3) To obtain their point of VIEW IN TESDELL III THE Several authorities in five organisations were interviewed.
+Ministry of Industry Trade Ministry of Finance Customs Central Bank of Jordan Chamber of Industry Trade Corporation Centre Several authorities (1) in five organisations (1) were interviewed.
+(1) Ministry of Industry (2) Ministry of Finance (2) Customs (2) Central Bank of Jordan (1) Chamber of Industry (1) Trade (2) Ministry of Finance (3) (3) (4) Conduct free discussion (1) with five executives of (1) manufacturing firms.
+(2)